-Applicator Care – the what to and what not to
+The what to and what not to do

 Keeping up to date with the latest trends and learning how to recreate a desired look always seems like fun – that’s if you are into makeup.
 If you are then you will also be aware of the need for the right tools to apply make up with to achieve the best results.

 For today I would like to talk about the maintenance of our beloved applicators rather than trends or applicator choices.
 As it’s not only the applicator choice that affects our end result but also how we take care of it.

 Powder Puffs, Compact and Liquid foundation sponges:

 Have you ever felt like your powder doesn’t work that well anymore or struggle to get the product onto your sponge because it appears to have a hardened darker layer over it?

 While I was working in cosmetics I often heard this complaint from ladies and at the closer look I realized that regular powder touch ups during the day might be the culprit… I thought that was what a compact powder was supposed to do, keep you looking fresh and matte, right?
 Right… only… have you ever thought of what happens to that oil you are simply powdering away?
 It gets soaked up in the compact sponge which gets dipped in your powder a few times a touch up which in turn wets your powder and as the days go by the hard dark layer on top of your powder is formed.

 There are 3 simple ways to avoid this:

 Use blotting papers before reapplying powder – They are thin little films make from rice paper that soaks up excess oil on the skin and they don’t remove much of your make up.
 If in a pinch you can blot the skin with a tissue to remove excess oil first.
 A tissue will however remove more make up.